sandraebirim/FinalProject/README.md

 # Parts:

 1 Raspberry Pi

 2 Arduinos

 1 Servo Driver

 1 Stepper Motor

 1 Stepper Motor Driver

 1 Camera

 Wires

+2 USB Power Cords

 # Programming:

+Upload [this code](https://github.com/sandraebirim/FinalProject/blob/master/FinalCode.py) for webstreaming, motion tracking, and motion detection to Raspberry pi.
+This code will also run the servo motors and communicate with the Arduino.

+Upload the [Arduino code](https://github.com/sandraebirim/FinalProject/blob/master/steppermotor.ino)to one of the Arduinos and plug that Arduino directly into the raspberry pi.
+This code will run the Stepper motor as well as interact with the Raspberry pi code through the Serial Monitor.
+The secondary arduino is used soley as a power source for the stepper motor.

+Connect the USB camera into the USB port on the raspberry pi.
+The stepper motor driver will be plugged into pins 8,9,10, and 11 of the Arduino that is connected directly to the raspberry pi.
+The stepper motor driver will get power from the secondary Arduino.

+The servo driver will be connected entirely to the Raspberry pi with standard connections, which can be found [here](https://learn.adafruit.com/assets/69564) with the addition of connecting V+ to one of the raspberry pi 3V or 5V pins.

 # Assembly:
 Box 1: Laser cut a box that is 3 inches tall, 5 inches deep, and 6.5 inches wide.
 One one 5 in x 6.5 in side, laser cut two rectangles the size of servo motors out of the box and one rectangle that is 1.5 cm x 5 cm so that the long side of the cut out rectangle is parallel to the long side of the box.
 This will be a space for wires to feed through.
 Assemble all sides of the box (joining with hot glue) excluding the bottom (opposite the side with the servos) and the back.
 Put servos into holes cut out for them.
 Attach servos to servo driver, which is powered by the Raspberry Pi.